scalacenter/bloop/docs/rifle.md

 Using Bloop rifle directly is more complex than using the CLI.

-1. Clients that want to start Bloop need to use BloopRifleConfig, which has some default values, but it needs a way to download Bloop binaries provided via classPath option.
+1. Clients that want to start Bloop need to use `BloopRifleConfig`, which has some default values, but it needs a way to download Bloop binaries provided via classpath options.

 ```scala
 final case class BloopRifleConfig(